Sonia-Ljy/China_Epi_Post_Policy/README.md

 ## Acknowledgements

-We gratefully acknowledge [CNCB](https://ngdc.cncb.ac.cn/), [Cov-Spectrum](https://cov-spectrum.org/), and [GISAID](https://gisaid.org/) database, and all the authors, originating and submitting laboratories of the SARS-CoV-2 sequences for sharing their work in open databases.
+We gratefully acknowledge [CNCB](https://ngdc.cncb.ac.cn/), [Cov-Spectrum](https://cov-spectrum.org/), and [GISAID](https://gisaid.org/) databases, and all the authors, originating and submitting laboratories of the SARS-CoV-2 sequences for sharing their work in open databases.